 For our purposes, these are roughly the size of a family crossover but with an emphasis on prestige and cabin quality.
 In other words, good, high-riding family hatchbacks but with some of the cachet of a bigger luxury SUV.

-The Q3 is a lesson in cabin solidity and high-tech feel.
-Some might not get on with just how much of the interior relies on a touchscreen – BMW is better at implementing shortcut buttons – but the Q3 has a ‘wow’ factor that few crossovers match.
+Audi's Q3 is a lesson in cabin solidity and high-tech feel.
+Some might not get on with just how much of the interior relies on a touchscreen – BMW is better at implementing shortcut buttons – but if you lease an Audi Q3 you'll get a ‘wow’ factor that few other crossovers match.
 The ride is a little on the firm side though, especially with S line trim.

 The GLA feels a little smaller than others on this list, but that might be a bonus if you’re after something compact.
 It follows that it’s not the most spacious family crossover, but it does have an awesome dashboard if you spec it with the twin widescreen displays.